torlenor/redseligg/README.md

 ## Plugins

-Plugins are used to implement actual functionality of AbyleBotter.
+Plugins are used to implement actual functionality of Redseligg.
 They serve as handlers of received messages and can send messages over the Bot to the platform.
 In the future it is planed to support external Plugins via gRPC.

-Currently these Plugins are part of AbyleBotter:
+Currently these Plugins are part of Redseligg:

 ### EchoPlugin